nohjunh/ChatGPTAndroid/README.md

 # ChatGPTAndroid
-OpenAI's Android app using ChatGPT
+Android app using OpenAI's ChatGPT

 It is possible to obtain the desired information through conversation or in-depth questions.
 Conversation content is managed through a Room Databas.
 You can delete the conversation by long-clicking the chatBox.
+(Based on LongClickEvent)

 # Setting
 - Android Dolphin l 2021.3.1